iAmJK44/serverless_pipelines/README.md

 ## 3. [Montecarlo Simulations](https://github.com/lithops-cloud/applications/tree/master/montecarlo)

 This contains two applications in which Monte Carlo Methods is used to make computations with big amount of random data using Cloud Functions with Lithops.
+In order to perform these simulations with AWS you need to configure your Lithops config file to use AWS and put it in the directory of execution.
+Then you just edit the code to not use the configuration of IBM implemented there.

 ## 4. [Hyperparameter Tunning with Grid Search](https://github.com/lithops-cloud/applications/tree/master/sklearn)